NoakLiu/CRRT-Medical-Treatment-Prediction-by-Applying-Reinforcement-Learning-Methods/README.md

 The contribution can be summarized as follows:

-1. I extracted data by using PostgreSQL from MIMIC IV.
+1. We extracted data by using PostgreSQL from MIMIC IV.

-2. I realized the data interpolation by using the SAITS model.
+2. We realized the data interpolation by using the SAITS model.

-3. I build two prediction model for CRRT treatment:
+3. We build two prediction model for CRRT treatment:

    3.1 LSTM+Conv model